AshMartian/ComfyUI-DirGir/README.md

 # ComfyUI Directory GIR (Get It Right)

-Utility nodes to get directories right in ComfyUI
+Utility nodes to get directories right in ComfyUI.
+Ever want to select a random directory and loop bulk queue more than the number of files available automatically reverting to 0 index after they were all done?
+So did I!

 ![Scoot](docs/GIR_scoot.gif)